45 Truly Fun Things To Do In California

 Take a Trip to Death Valley

 One of the most mighty sights located in the Death Valley National Park is a place known as Dante’s View.
 From this one spot, you can see almost the entire valley on a clear day.
-Make sure to go in the early morning hours before the sun gets oppressively hot.
+Make sure to go in the early morning hours before the sun gets oppressively hot, and bring lots of water!

 Badwater Basin